Skip to main content

 About IKIGAI

 IKIGAI sits inside the Schloss Elmau resort complex at In Elmau 2, Krün — a property already known for demanding a certain level of deliberate travel.
 Getting here requires intent: the nearest major transport hub is Munich, roughly an hour's drive south into the Wetterstein mountains.
 That distance is not an inconvenience so much as a filter.
-The diners who arrive at IKIGAI have already decided this meal matters, and the kitchen, led by Chef Christoph Rainer, meets that commitment seriously.
+The diners who arrive at IKIGAI have already decided this meal matters, the kitchen, led by Chef Christoph Rainer, meets that commitment seriously.

 The room itself operates at a register you don't often encounter in Alpine settings.
 The atmosphere is composed rather than celebratory — low ambient noise, controlled energy, the kind of quiet that signals the cooking is expected to do the talking.
 If you're after a buzzy urban dining room, this is not it.
 IKIGAI rewards guests who want to be present for what's on the plate, not distracted by what's around them.
 For a special-occasion dinner where conversation matters, the sound level is genuinely suited to it in a way that many city fine-dining rooms, even at this price tier, are not.

-The menu bridges French technique and Japanese sensibility under Chef Rainer's direction , a pairing that, when executed with discipline, produces cooking that is precise without being cold, seasonal without being obvious.
+The menu bridges French technique and Japanese sensibility under Chef Rainer's direction, a pairing that, when executed with discipline, produces cooking that is precise without being cold, seasonal without being obvious.
 The editorial angle here is sourcing: a Franco-Japanese kitchen at this altitude, this far from major supply lines, can only deliver at this level if the ingredient decisions are exceptional.
 La Liste's 94-point score in 2026 (up from 91.5 points in 2025) suggests the kitchen is not merely maintaining but improving, which matters when you're spending at the €€€€ tier and asking whether the trajectory justifies the price.
 Two consecutive Michelin two-star awards (2024 and 2025) confirm this is not a one-season story.
-Sommelier and Wine Director Marie-Helen Krebs oversees a list of 1,750 selections across a 17,500-bottle inventory, with particular depth in Germany, Austria, Italy, and France.
+Sommelier and Wine Director Marie-Helen Krebs oversees a list of 1,750 selections across a 17,500-bottle inventory, with particular depth in Germany, Austria, Italy, France.
 Wine pricing sits at the $$$ tier, meaning you should expect many bottles above €100, but the range accommodates different ambitions.
 Corkage is €55 if you're considering bringing something significant from your own cellar.

 Booking is near impossible on short notice.
 IKIGAI operates within the Schloss Elmau ecosystem, which means availability is tied partly to hotel occupancy and partly to the restaurant's own reservation calendar.
-Plan well ahead , this is not a venue where a week's notice will get you a table.
+Plan well ahead, this is not a venue where a week's notice will get you a table.
 If you're travelling specifically for the meal, consider building the Schloss Elmau stay around the dinner booking, not the other way around.
 Dinner is the only service offered.

-The €€€€ price point positions IKIGAI at the leading of the German fine-dining tier, alongside peers like Vendôme in Bergisch Gladbach, Schwarzwaldstube in Baiersbronn, and Victor's Fine Dining by Christian Bau in Perl.
+The €€€€ price point positions IKIGAI at the top of the German fine-dining tier, alongside peers like Vendôme in Bergisch Gladbach, Schwarzwaldstube in Baiersbronn, and Victor's Fine Dining by Christian Bau in Perl.
 What distinguishes IKIGAI from those comparisons is the setting: you are not simply booking a restaurant, you are booking a destination.
-That adds value for guests who want the full immersive experience, and it adds friction for anyone who only wants the food.
+That adds value for guests who want the full immersive experience, it adds friction for anyone who only wants the food.
 Factor that honestly into your decision.
-For guests already staying at Schloss Elmau, this is close to a mandatory booking , the quality is there and the proximity makes it easy.
+For guests already staying at Schloss Elmau, this is close to a mandatory booking, the quality is there and the proximity makes it easy.
 For guests travelling from Munich or further specifically for IKIGAI, the two-star rating and La Liste score make the trip defensible, but the journey should be part of the plan, not an afterthought.

-The Google rating of 4.5 across 48 reviews is a thin sample for a venue at this level, but the consistency between the critical recognition and the guest response is positive.
 Venues with significant gaps between awards and public ratings usually signal service or value inconsistencies; IKIGAI does not appear to have that problem.
 General Manager Lukas Leitz and owner Dietmar Müller-Elmau complete the front-of-house structure, with Krebs handling the wine side at a depth appropriate for a room serving this kind of food.

-If you're a food and wine traveller building a serious German dining itinerary, IKIGAI belongs on it alongside ES:SENZ in Grassau and Waldhotel Sonnora in Dreis , all three share the characteristic of requiring real travel, delivering at the two-star level, and rewarding guests who treat the experience as a destination rather than a dinner.
-For the full picture of dining and staying in the region, see our full Krün restaurants guide, our full Krün hotels guide, and our full Krün experiences guide.
+If you're a food and wine traveller building a serious German dining itinerary, IKIGAI belongs on it alongside ES:SENZ in Grassau and Waldhotel Sonnora in Dreis, all three share the characteristic of requiring real travel, delivering at the two-star level, rewarding guests who treat the experience as a destination rather than a dinner.
+IKIGAI is a dinner-only restaurant inside Schloss Elmau.
+Secure your reservation before finalising travel plans, not after.
+Hotel guests may have some advantage in availability, but do not assume this means easy access.
+Corkage is €55 for personal bottles.

 How It Compares